 Summer is coming and that means grilling, swimming, and warmer weather.
 It also means cooling season and this summer air conditioning system repairs will come with rising costs for the refrigerant R22, more commonly known as Freon™.

-We discussed the R22 phase out earlier this year, and creation of R22 refrigerant has already gone down by 90%.
+We talked to you about the R22 phase out earlier this year, and creation of R22 refrigerant has already gone down by 90%.
 By 2020, production will be discontinued.
 Homeowners, as a result, face the challenge of whether to repair or to replace their system using R22 refrigerant from both a financial and environmental perspective.

-The R22 phase out has added new factors to consider if you are thinking about repairing or replacing your air conditioning system.
-For instance, some refrigerant creators are selling lower price alternatives to R22, often called “drop-in” replacement refrigerant, but those alternatives are cheaper only in the short run.
+The R22 phase out has added new factors to consider if you are thinking about repairing or replacing your A/C system.
+For instance, some refrigerant creators are selling lower price alternatives to R22, often referred to as “drop-in” replacement refrigerant, but those alternatives are cheaper only in the short run.

-“Lennox®, one of the leading A/C system manufacturers, has offered research that shows these lower cost alternate refrigerants are not capable of working with the lubricating oil used in R22 systems,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
-“Recharging older air conditioners with these alternative refrigerants may actually damage the system and create more costly problems.
+“Lennox®, one of the leading air conditioning manufacturers, has offered research that shows these lower cost alternate refrigerants are not capable of working with the lubricating oil used in R22 systems,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
+“Recharging older air conditioning systems with these alternative refrigerants could actually damage the unit and create more expensive problems.
 These so called drop-in refrigerants will also void any applicable manufacturer’s warranty.”

-Because of the R22 phase out, the HVAC industry is seeing the cost to repair older A/C equipment needing additional R22 refrigerant go up by 300% to 400%, and that cost is only expected to increase as summer gets closer.
+Because of the R22 phase out, the heating and cooling industry is seeing the cost to repair older A/C equipment needing additional R22 refrigerant go up by 300% to 400%, and that cost is only expected to keep increasing as summer gets closer.

 New air conditioning systems use the more environmentally friendly R410A refrigerant, a different refrigerant that cannot be blended or used in an existing air conditioning system or heat pump designed for R22.
-Currently, reclamation and recycling of R22 is expected to be sufficient for existing systems, though at a much higher cost, providing time to upgrade air conditioners before the phase-out period.
+Currently, reclamation and recycling of R22 is expected to be sufficient for existing systems, albeit at a much higher cost, giving homeowners time to upgrade air conditioners before the phase-out period.

-“Homeowners aren’t required to replace their entire system now, but it’s good for them to know their options in this situation,” added Moody.
+“Homeowners don’t have to replace their equipment now, but it’s good for them to know their options in this situation,” added Moody.
 “It’s essential to know you can’t blend R22 and R410A.
 When a new R410A system is installed, both the outdoor coil and equipment need replacing, and the interconnecting refrigerant tubing needs inspecting.
-These newer systems are often far more energy-efficient and can significantly save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”
+These newer systems are often far more energy-efficient and can seriously save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”

-The common life-span of many home air conditioners is 8 to 10 years, which will help homeowners determine the cost benefit of either paying the rising price for R22 to repair older systems, versus upgrading.
+The common life-span of many home air conditioners is eight to ten years, which will help homeowners determine the cost benefit of either paying the rising price for R22 to repair older systems, versus upgrading.
 More benefits to upgrading include the opportunity to take advantage of energy rebates being offered and upgrading your home’s energy-efficiency.
-New units will also have longer warranty periods, calmer operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention improved home comfort through more advanced technology.
+New units will also have longer warranty periods, calmer operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention greater home comfort through more advanced technology.

-To ask about your repair or replacement options, call San Antonio Air Service Experts today at 210-570-9705 today.
+To ask about your repair or replacement choices, call San Antonio Air Service Experts today at 210-570-9705 today.